u1f992/qingpi/README.md

-# NeoControllerMod
+# NeoCtrlMod

 ![](logo/logo.svg#gh-light-mode-only)

 ![](logo/logo-white.svg#gh-dark-mode-only)

-NeoControllerMod is a project for externally controlling the Nintendo 3DS series via serial communication.
+NeoCtrlMod is a project for externally controlling the Nintendo 3DS series via serial communication.

 - PCB, FPC, firmware and sample applications included.
   - Small enough to fit in a original housing.